 - Orthodontic Expenses

 To see the full list check out the Combined Services site.

 How do I receive reimbursement from my Medical and/or Dependent Care FSA account?

 For medical expenses, after you purchase an item or receive services that you are allowed to buy with your FSA you can then submit a receipt along with a claim form to Combined Services and they will send you a check reimbursing you for the cost.
 Some medical claims may require additional medical documentation.
 For example, if you use your Medical FSA for orthodontic expenses you must send a copy of the contract between you and your child’s orthodontist that shows the payment schedule along with your 1st claim.
-You can submit claims at any time during the calendar year, but no later than March 31, 2012 for items or services that you received in calendar year 2011.
+You can submit claims at any time during the calendar year, but no later than March 31st for items or services that you received in the previous calendar year.